ismetdagli/HaX-CoNN/README.md

 Note: Creating a docker or a VM is infeasible due to large size/access to the required hardware (DLA) etc. The authors provide remote access as explained below.

-### If the reviewer opts to remote access to our edge devices:
+### If the reviewer opts to access remotely to our edge devices:

 We target NVIDIA Jetson boards since it has DLA and GPU.
 Moreover, DLA can be only programmed via TensorRT.
 For this reason, this artifact requires access to NVIDIA Xavier AGX and AGX Orin boards.
 So, as an remote access, we request reviewers to use AnyDesk.
 We understand reviewer's busy schedule and the remote access will be open to the reviewer anytime during the review progress.
 If the reviewer may face difficulties of connecting to the device(not common but may occur for first timers), the authors are kindly requested to connect with authors.